mapcode-foundation/mapcode-cpp/README.md

 * Added scripts for Korean (Choson'gul / Hangul), Burmese, Khmer, Sinhalese, Thaana (Maldivan), Chinese (Zhuyin, Bopomofo), Tifinagh (Berber), Tamil, Amharic, Telugu, Odia, Kannada, Gujarati.

-* Renamed constants to more correct terms (Malay to Malayalam; Hindi to Devanagari).
+* Renamed constants to more correct terms (Malay to Malayalam, Hindi to Devanagari).

-* Added getAlphabetsForTerritory(t), returning the most commonly used alphabets for territory t.
+* Added `getAlphabetsForTerritory(t)`, returning the most commonly used alphabets for territory `t`.

-* Improved some characters for Arabic and Devanagari; Fixed Bengali to also support Assamese.
+* Improved some characters for Arabic and Devanagari.

+* Fixed Bengali to also support Assamese.

 ### 2.3.1